-- Adult Substance Abuse Services: Provides services to adults who experience difficulties with alcohol and other drugs and their families.
+- Adult Substance Use Services: Provides services to adults who experience difficulties with alcohol and other drugs and their families.

-- Adult Intellectual and Developmental Disability Services: Provides services to adults aged 22 and older, and their families.
+- Adult Developmental Disability Services: Provides services to adults aged 22 and older, and their families.

 - Child and Family Services: Provides services to children or youth who experience difficulties with mental illness, substance abuse or developmental disabilities and their families.

-The Community Services Board (ACCSB) operates on a June 30 to July 1 fiscal year.
-For fiscal year 2009, the total budget for ACCSB-related programs was approximately $32.9 million.
-Of this total budget, local matching funds totaled $19.6 million, or 60%.
-The remaining 40% is made up of state funds ($7.6 million); federal funds ($1.65 million); and fees, retained earnings and other other revenue ($3.6 million).
+The Community Services Board (ACCSB) operates on a July 1 to June 30 fiscal year.
+For fiscal year 2019, the total budget for ACCSB-related programs was approximately $47.5 million.
+Of this total budget, local funds totaled $30 million, or 63.2%.
+The remaining 36.8% is made up of state funds ($12 million); federal funds ($1.76 million); and fees, and other revenue ($3.74 million).

 Our Principles and Values

-In fulfilling our responsibilities to our community for providing guidance and oversight for Arlington’s programs for individuals who experience mental illness or mental retardation or substance dependence, we of the Arlington Community Services Board (ACSB) advance these principles and values:
+In fulfilling our responsibilities to our community for providing guidance and oversight for Arlington’s programs for individuals who experience mental illness or substance dependence, we of the Arlington Community Services Board (ACCSB) advance these principles and values:

 We value the dignity of each individual and shall proactively protect his or her human rights.
 All our programs and services, including those through other public, private or non-profit agencies, shall comply with the human rights mandates of the Code of Virginia.